 Diffused Aeration: Sewage liquor is run into deep tanks with diffuser grid aeration systems that are attached to the floor.
 Air is pumped through the blocks and the curtain of bubbles formed both oxygenates the liquor and also provides the necessary mixing action.
 Where capacity is limited or the sewage is unusually strong or difficult to treat, oxygen may be used instead of air.
 Typically, the air is generated by some type of blower or compressor.

-Surface aerators: Vertically mounted tubes of up to 1 metre diameter extending from just above the base of a deep concrete tank to just below the surface of the sewage liquor.
-A typical shaft might be 10 metres high.
+Surface aerators: Vertically mounted tubes of up to 1 meter diameter extending from just above the base of a deep concrete tank to just below the surface of the sewage liquor.
+A typical shaft might be 10 meters high.
 At the surface end the tube is formed into a cone with helical vanes attached to the inner surface.
 When the tube is rotated, the vanes spin liquor up and out of the cones drawing new sewage liquor from the base of the tank.
 In many works each cone is located in a separate cell that can be isolated from the remaining cells if required for maintenance.
 Some works may have two cones to a cell and some large works may have 4 cones per cell.

 General considerations include: wastewater characteristics, local environmental conditions (including temperature), possible presence of toxic or other inhibitory substances (will the process receive industrial effluents or septage, for instance), oxygen transfer requirements and reaction kinetics (detention time in the system, related to quality and quantity of wastewater received, effluent requirements, sludge treatment requirements and other factors listed above).